-- As you get estimates, fill in the estimated section.
+- As you get estimates, fill in the Estimated Cost section.

 - Once all categories are added, create a row titled Subtotal and add up all the Estimated and Actual Costs using the appropriate formula.

 Try Our Moving Budget Template for Free!